 The College sends 20 percent of its students a year to other countries under its international education programs.
 The opportunities range from traditional classroom study in another country to interning with a multinational corporation to student teaching abroad to intensive summer research in Oswego’s distinctive Global Laboratory network.

 Over 1,200 students participate annually in internship, co-op and related practicum opportunities ranging from Fortune 500 corporations to non-profit organizations.
 These experiences can be done for academic credit, for pay, or done on a volunteer basis.
 Co-op experiences, which are exclusively paid, are growing and include their own opportunity for scholarships.

 Oswego offers more than 200 clubs and organizations that span a range of categories — academic, media, club sports, religious, cultural, special interest, Greek life, the arts and community service.

 Quality and Value

-SUNY Oswego has once again earned a regional recognition (top 10) among “Best Value Schools” from U.S. News & World Report.
-Oswego offers competitive costs and financial aid that includes more than $6.5 million in merit scholarships for outstanding undergraduates.
-Nearly 50 percent of enrolling students receive renewable merit scholarships averaging $3,600 annually.
+SUNY Oswego has once again earned regional recognition (top 10) among “Best Value Schools” from U.S. News & World Report.
+Oswego offers competitive costs and financial aid that includes more than $7.5 million in merit scholarships for outstanding undergraduates.
+Over 40 percent of enrolling students receive renewable merit scholarships averaging $3,600 annually.
 As of 2020–21 tuition, room, full board and fees for New York residents total about $23,054 for the year.

 The pioneering Oswego Guarantee helps students manage costs and encourages degree completion in four years.
 Students pay the same rate for room and board all four years under the Guarantee.
-About 89 percent of students benefit from nearly $90 million in financial aid, which can include grants, loans and part-time employment.
+About 89 percent of students benefit from about $84 million in financial aid, which can include grants, loans and part-time employment.